 In June 1964, Colin Capon was posted to RAF Cardington in Bedford the home of the 101 airships that was later retained as the Royal Air Force Balloon unit.
 The amazing airship hangers are now listed buildings!
 On its closure, he was posted to RAF Brampton, Huntingdon for an 8 month period working in the Officers' mess.
 There he met the girl he thought he would marry.
 However, life doesn’t always work the way one anticipates!

 Early In 1967 Colin Capon was selected for VIP work and posted to Cyprus where he became the personal chef of a high-ranking officer, Air Vice Marshal, Micky Martin (ex dam buster pilot) by providing in-house specialised catering.
 Leaving his loved one (by now his fiancé) behind at RAF Brampton, he was now about to spend 4 years looking after various VIPs.

-In December 1967 he met a WRAF medic in Cyprus, Auriel Bell.
+However, in December 1967, something or rather someone, captured his whole hearted attention when he met a WRAF medic in Cyprus, Auriel Bell.
 The magic between them was undeniable so he informed his fiancé in England that, regrettably, their engagement was over.

 Highly delighted, Colin Capon hot footed his way to London to meet up with his mother who was running a Public house in Herne Hill.
 He immediately set the wedding date for the 4th of January 1969.